 Make sure your goods have the proper documentation to leave China and enter Canada --- Our Canada freight Forwarder experts handle all the paperwork and customs clearance services for you.

-Jikeship ships to Mexico and Mexican customs brokers simplify subsequent warehousing and customs clearance services.
+Jikeship ships to Mexico and Mexican customs brokers simplify warehousing and customs clearance services.
 Get a quote or learn more about our services.